tytydraco/yessleep/out/Why_did_it_have_to_be_me_who_found_the_bodies.md

 I wasn’t supposed to have anything to do with it.

 Really.
 I mean it.
 I ain’t a detective.
 I wasn’t looking for answers.
 I kept to myself all my life; I just wish I could’ve been left alone in turn.
 Even when the bodies started going missing, I kept my head down.
 Grim stuff, for sure.
 But what was I supposed to do?

 I guess it’s old-fashioned now - maybe a cliche, but I’m a small-town guy.
-I go at a slower pace than most folks, I've never lived anywhere other than my hometown, and I've never regretted.
+I go at a slower pace than most folks, I've never lived anywhere other than my hometown, and I've never regretted that.
 At least, I didn’t before.

 Sure, I knew Dr Geller.
 We grew up just a couple of streets apart.
 Even if we were on the other side of the tracks, so to speak.
 He was younger than me, but we was in all the same classes.
 Me held back a year, him pushed forward.
 They kept pushing him forward.
 He was out of state and going to college by the time he was 16.
 Duke, I think it was?
 Yeah, Duke.
 He became the... oh, what was it?
 The Dean of Surgery there.
 I saw that on Facebook once, before he came back.